CMSTrackerDPG/PixelCablingInterface/README.md

 1. Det ID (rawID/onlineName), 353309700/BPix_BpI_SEC4_LYR1_LDR3F_MOD3
 2. FED ID (with Channel), 1243+37/13
 3. Barrel Sector
+4. Half Shell
-4. PC Port
+5. PC Port
-5. PC ID
+6. PC ID

 You can provide as many inputs as you need (but they need to be of the same ```< id >``` category and in the case of the module ID all input values must be either rawID or onlineName - mixed types will not work).
 Inputs can be provided by hand - typing them directly into the list - or loaded from the user's file (in the latter case they will be put inside the list just after the click on the ```Get Cabling``` button).
 The tool will show you positions of modules having different ```< id >``` using different (random) colors.